 While all of these frameworks should provide valuable insight to organizations looking to secure industrial systems, organizations should also treat IIoT like what it is: a complex supply chain.
 Organizations would be doing themselves a disservice by not having a way to track data and ensure its integrity, from factories to engines to cylinders to sensors, throughout an environment.

-Tim Bandos is senior director of cybersecurity at Digital Guardian.
+Tim Bandos is vice president of cybersecurity at Digital Guardian.

 Enjoy additional insights from Threatpost’s InfoSec Insider community by visiting our microsite.